 6. Student Discounts

-Student discounts are far more prevalent in the UK than in a lot of other countries.
-Anything from restaurants to cinemas to bus travel could have a student option.
+Student discounts are far more prevalent in the UK than in a lot of other European countries.
+If you're an international student you'll benefit from student discounts as they can be used for, restaurants to cinemas to bus travel.
 So, it’s always worth enquiring as to whether there is a discount.
-There are also proportionally so many more academic institutions across the UK than most other countries, so companies which aren’t focusing on students are missing a trick.
+There are also proportionally so many more academic institutions across the UK than most other countries, so companies that aren’t focusing on students are missing a trick.

 7. Get An Oyster Card

 Oyster cards are extremely valuable and a very good way to travel on the tube (the best way to travel around London).
 You should get one on your first day.
 Alternatively, something which is huge in the UK but only just catching on in the US is contactless payment, which will also work on the tube.

 8. Expect Much Less Help